shivanshmishra17/MavenMovies_Project/README.md

 This Project is based on MavenMovies database which was taken from 'Maven Analytics MySQL for Data Analysis' course.

-Different data manipulation queries were performed to assess the skills learned.
+Different data manipulation queries were performed using advanced joins and subqueries to assess the skills learned.

 **Tools Used:**
 MySQL